The Life Sciences Law Review: Argentina

 The promotion of medicinal products can only be addressed to practitioners authorised to prescribe or deliver medicines.
 The promotion should provide sufficient information, both technical and scientific, to allow practitioners to learn about therapeutic properties of the product.
 Promotion should be accompanied by informational material supporting the specification data of the approved product.
 Information should include the generic name and trade name of the pharmaceutical product and its quantitative and qualitative composition, form, counter-indications, adverse effects, warnings and doses.
-The only possibility of mentioning non-approved medicinal products is in the frame of specific congresses addressed to medical practitioners, and even in this case products should be identified by their active principle denomination, not being allowed to use the commercial brand.
+The only possibility of mentioning non-approved medicinal products is in the frame of specific congresses addressed to medical practitioners, and even in this case products should be identified by their active principal denomination, not being allowed to use the commercial brand.

 Only the holder of a marketing authorisation may promote a product.
 While the holder of a marketing authorisation may entrust promotion to a third party, it maintains responsibility for all promotional communications and materials.
 The holder of the marketing authorisation must ensure that its agents or visiting practitioners receive the necessary guidance and comply with the requirements of Resolution No. 627/2007.

 The aforementioned regime for promotion does not apply to OTC products or medical devices.
 Subject to control, advertising of OTC products is permitted.
-The advertising of OTC products should act as an incentive to use the products.
+The advertising of OTC products should not act as an incentive to use the products.
 The inclusion of a disclaimer recommending a consultation with a physician is mandatory.

 xi Distributors and wholesalers